syncfusion-content/wpf-docs/wpf/Diagram/Connection-Port.md

 _Connection Port_

-> Note: The ports location should always be specified to be within the node's boundary.
+N> The ports location should always be specified to be within the node's boundary.
 Therefore the values of the Left and Top property should always be less than the width and height of the node respectively.

 ## Adding Connection Port at Runtime